 Looking northwest toward B Reactor.

 The north façade is also B Reactor's near side, meaning the Control Room side.
 The horizontal control rods (HCR) which moderate the chain reaction push into the reactor core from this side.
 The steel frame seen at center allows HCRs to be brought out of the reactor for maintenance.
-The locomotive (at left) is one which was used by the Department of Energy to transport irradiated fuel slugs to the PUREX facility to separate out plutonium.
+The locomotive (at left) is one which was used to transport irradiated fuel slugs to chemical separation plants ten miles away to process and refine plutonium.

 A detail of the exhaust stack and ductwork of B Reactor.